-Last summer I did a wee project with the good folk of the East Lothian Antiquarian and Field Naturalists Society to revamp the East Lothian Fourth Statistical Account website.
-I had previously made the web presence for the society, which includes all the published volumes of the transactions since 1937 and other manuscripts and books, around 50, which are now indexed and searchable with our friends at Google.
-The Fourth Statistical Account was only seven volumes, but there was already a website with all the seven volumes and some more, so it didn’t make a lot of sense to simply convert the print versions and pdf them (yes we hate verbification too) and it didn’t make sense to fundamentally deviate from the mainly good foundational work undertaken by Peter Gray.
+Last summer I did a project with the good folk of the East Lothian Antiquarian and Field Naturalists Society to revamp the East Lothian Fourth Statistical Account website.
+I had previously made the web presence for the society, which included all the published volumes of the transactions since 1937 and other manuscripts and books, around 50 volumes all told, which are now indexed and searchable c/o our friends at Google.

 Background

-The first online edition of the Fourth Statistical Account of East Lothian Online ran to just over 600 pages, included over 400 images, hundreds and contained hundreds and hundreds of hyperlinks, footnotes, and tables.
-Page navigation largely followed the structure of the original printed edition, except the online addition had additional material not available in the printed, though this was hard to distinguish.
-Arguably the site was hard to navigate as the menus were not alphabetical and it was easy to get lost.
-Transferring a book in 7 volumes online actually presents unique issues, which are not easy to resolve.
-The site had not been designed around modern devices and the need to adapt to screen size.
-Nor had the technologies been updated recently, presenting a potential security risk.
-The website pages were not served securely.
+The first online edition of the Fourth Statistical Account of East Lothian Online ran to just over 600 pages, included over 400 images, and hundreds and hundreds of relative hyperlinks, footnotes, and tables.
+Page navigation largely followed the structure of the original printed edition, except the online addition had additional material not available in the printed, though this was (and remains) a little hard to distinguish.
+Arguably the site was tricky to navigate as the menus were not alphabetical and it was easy to get lost.

-The first problem we encountered at least initially was that we didn’t have access to the site server and no member of the society could correct, amend or update the website, but never mind we liked the idea of a challenge.
-As the Society behind the creation of EL4.org.uk had been legally wound up, East Lothian Antiquarians felt it was time to find a more permanent and durable solution, administratively closer to home and technologically more secure for the foreseeable future.
-The requirement was to give ELAS full control and local management of the website, along with a modern template that would adapt well to different viewing devices, with improvements to navigation and search, as well as promotion of ELAS and its publications.
-A number of options are examined.
+The requirement was to give ELASFN full control and “local” management of the website, along with a modern template that would adapt well to different viewing devices, with improvements to navigation and search, as well as promotion of ELAS and its publications.
+A number of options were examined.

 Options